 |U.S. Open||Rory McIlroy/Jon Rahm||+900|

 Odds courtesy of bet365 as of January 31, 2023.

 The Masters is the most bet golf event of the year, so naturally, there are many who will be placing their first golf bets on the tournament.
 If that happens to be you, we've got you covered with our beginner's guide to how to bet on golf.

-The most popular way to bet on golf is by simply picking the winner, which is also referred to as an outright.
-There are plenty of other ways to wager, however, including top finishes, head-to-head matchups, and plenty of props.
+The most popular way to bet on golf is by simply picking the winner, which is referred to as an outright.
+There are plenty of other ways to wager, however, including top finishers, head-to-head matchups, and plenty of props.

 Masters Odds FAQs

 Rory McIlroy has the best odds to win the 2023 Masters at +900, with Jon Rahm a close second at +1,000.

 Tiger Woods is currently listed at +6,500 to win the 2023 Masters.

 Tiger Woods was +1,200 to win the Masters in 2019, +350 in 2005, +200 in 2002, +150 in 2001, and +800 in 1997.